nanoporetech/dorado-docs/docs/basecaller/alignment.md

     Not all arguments from `minimap2` are currently available and parameter names are not finalized and may change.

+Note that dorado does support split indexes, however the entire index must be able to fit in memory.
+Aligning to a split index may result in some spurious secondary and/or supplementary alignments, and the mapping score may not be as reliable as for a non-split index.
+So it is recommended that, if possible, you generate your `mmi` index files using the `-I` option with a large enough value to generate a non-split index.
+Or, if you are directly using a large fasta reference, pass a large enough value of the `-I` minimap2 option using `--mm2-opts` to insure that the index is not split.

 ## Counting overlaps

 The `--bed-file <bed>` argument is available in the Dorado `basecaller` and Dorado `aligner`.